acaloiaro/roam-location/README.md

 # About

 I can't imagine this is useful to many others.
-This repo consits of a receiver of GPS data and a web services that makes that data avaialble.
+This repo consits of a receiver of GPS data and a web service that makes the data avaialble.

 # Receiver
 The receiver receives UDP packets containing NMEA sentences from my Sierra Wireless RV55 router.
 The sentences are parsed and appended to a log file.